cshum/imagor/README.md

 - `Storage` loads and saves image.
 This allows subsequent requests for the same image loads directly from the storage, instead of HTTP source.
 - `Result Storage` loads and saves the processed image.
 This allows subsequent request of the same parameters loads from the result storage, saving processing resources.

-Imagor provides built-in adaptors that support HTTP, proxy, file system, AWS S3 and Google Cloud Storage.
+Imagor provides built-in adaptors that support HTTP(s), Proxy, File System, AWS S3 and Google Cloud Storage.
 By default, `HTTP Loader` is used as fallback.
 You can choose to enable additional adaptors that fit your use cases.

 #### File System